Christ United Methodist Church - Plano, Texas

 Why I Am Involved with Race for the Cure

-Saturday June 8 is the date for this year’s Komen Race for the Cure to be held in Plano.
 CUMC has been participating as Team CUMC for over 13 years.
 CUMC has more than 30 breast cancer survivors!
-My hope and the hope of Serving Others is to have the largest group ever to participate.
-We can only accomplish this if you agree to join me in June!
+My hope and the hope of Serving Others is to have the largest group ever to participate in the 2014 race.

 For more information on this or to help “Serve Others” please contact Linda Poole.